Million Layer Whey Biscuits–A Way to Use Leftover Yogurt Whey

 Instructions

-• Place 2 cups (240 g) unbleached all-purpose flour,1-2 tablespoons sugar, 2 teaspoons baking powder, 1/2 teaspoon baking soda, and 1/2 teaspoon salt together into the food processor bowl.
+• Mix dry ingredients: Add 2 cups (240 g) unbleached all-purpose flour, 1-2 tablespoons sugar, 2 teaspoons baking powder, 1/2 teaspoon baking soda, and 1/2 teaspoon salt to a food processor and pulse 3 times.

-• Pour 2/3 cup (151 g) yogurt whey over the mixture and pulse 8 times until the mixture forms crumbles.
-It should not come into a ball yet.
+• Add whey: Pour in 2/3 cup (151 g) yogurt whey and pulse just until the dough forms crumbles.

-• Repeat rolling and folding 4-5 times to build layers.
+• Repeat folds: Roll and fold 3–4 more times to build layers.

-• Optional: Combine 1 tablespoon honey and 1 tablespoon melted butter to make honey/butter glaze.
+• Glaze (optional): Combine 1 tablespoon honey and 1 tablespoon melted butter to make honey/butter glaze.
 Brush over the biscuits after baking.

 Notes